mk-fg/NetworkManager-WiFi-WebUI/README.rst

   Raspberry Pi (until there's net connection), or be accessible over (not managed by NM) ethernet link.

-* Code is from back 2014, so is a bit rusty and bitrotten, fixes are most welcome.
+* Code is a bit rusty and bitrotten, fixes are most welcome.

   In particular, sockjs/websockets over insecure connection don't seem to work in modern FF for me, which might be trivial to fix though.

+  Also, not using the thing (or NM) myself on a regular basis, so likely not a very well-maintained project.

 * Doesn't need any extra webserver, as it runs on twisted.